hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

         - it also keeps on increasing
         - census processes & produces more data
     - more poweful machines are needed as more data is added

+- transcation processing systems
+    - performance is meausured by the number of transactions it can process in a given period of time
+    - must be continously available
+    - must able to maintain integrity of data
+        - and overcome hardware and software problems
+    - it must also be possible to individually upgrade hardware and software components without suhtting down the system
+    - there should be controlled access, allowing only authorised users to use the system

 ### Super Computers